Bnei Dror: History

-The village was founded on 12 May 1946 by demobilised Jewish soldiers from the British Army who had fought in North Africa and Italy during World War II and had first had the idea of establishing a moshav in 1941.
-Its name symbolises the founders' desire to live a free life.
+The village was founded on 12 May 1946 by demobilised Jewish soldiers discharged from the British Army Having served in campaigns across North Africa and Italy during World War II and had first had the idea of establishing a moshav in 1941.
+The name “Bnei Dror” reflects their shared aspiration for a life of independence and self-determination.

 Residents work in agriculture and factories for furniture, sunglasses and packaging, as well as a shopping centre, regional school and pensioners' home.